TheOnlyNina/AiBestie/README.md

 ## Notes

 - The images/icons used in the project **are not owned by me**; they were found on Pinterest.
 - The font used for the chat interface must be **downloaded and installed** from the web to work correctly.
+- I used my own OpenWeatherMap Token.

 ---